linrunner/tlp-doc/settings/audio.rst

 .. note::

     Power saving mode may cause slight clicks or other disturbances in sound output.
-See the FAQ: :ref:`faq-audio`.
+See the FAQ: :doc:`/faq/audio`.

 SOUND_POWER_SAVE_CONTROLLER
 ---------------------------